betfair/aping-ios-sdk/README.md

 Alternatively, you can just git submodule BNGAPI into your project.
 All steps in [Jeff Verokey's iOS Framework guide](https://github.com/jverkoey/iOS-Framework) are followed for BNGAPI.

+### Documentation

+All documentation for BNG API is available at http://cocoadocs.org/docsets/BNGAPI/.

 ### Usage

 The sample application in this repository include a simple example of how to log into Betfair's services and retrieve a session token.
 Session tokens uniquely identify an authorised session & is a prerequisite for a lot of betting operations.